Peral-Kannur

 Kannur is a village located in the Puthige panchayath, in Kasaragod district of the Indian state of Kerala.
 Kannur is home to the Ananthapura Lake Temple, a Hindu temple located in the middle of a lake.

 Peral-Kannur and Kannur

 Peral-Kannur is a small village under the administration of Puthige panchayath in Kasaragod district.
-Kannur is a city and headquarters of the Kannur district some 106 kilometers south.
+Kannur is a city and headquarters of the Kannur district approximately 106 km south.

 Demographics

 As of 2011 Census, Kannur village had total population of 2,421 where 1,183 are males and 1,238 are females.
 Kannur village spreads over 6.86 km2 with 445 families residing in it.
 Population in the age group 0-6 was 284 among which 147 are males and 137 are females.
 Kannur had overall literacy of 90% where male literacy stands at 94.1% and female literacy was 86.1%.

 Landmarks

 Peral-Kannur can be accessed from Madhur-Seethangoli road.
 The village school is located in this junction.
 The village Dargah and the watersfall can be accessed from this junction.